Menu to the right

 YOU SEE A KITTEN YOU WANT...

-If you just found the kitten of your dreams and wish to secure him or her we will need 20% down payment towards the purchase price.
-You can contact us (contact info is located on our Contact Page) and we can make arrangements.
-Most of our kittens are picked up here by their new families.
-For your convenience, we do accept personal checks, postal money orders, Paypal or credit cards (with fees) for deposits or to pay in full at least 7 days before pick up.
-If there is a balance owed, it is to be paid in cash only when you come to pick up your kitten.
-Kittens will be able to go home with you after they are at least 8 weeks old and have obtained their health certificate from our vet.
-We cannot hold a kitten until we receive a deposit unless otherwise agreed.
-If you have a specific kitten in mind, please call or text me before you actually come out.
-Even if we have spoken or texted by phone or through email and you say you are planning to come on such and such day at such and such time, if you have one particular kitten you are wanting and you have not placed a deposit to reserve him or her, call me before you come out just to double check if that kitten is still available.
-This website is not an accurate indicator that a kitten is still available.
+If you just found the kitten of your dreams and you decided you just have to have him or her, all that is needed to do is place a small deposit, usually $200.
+This deposit goes directly towards the kitten's price and is non-refundable but is transferable one time if done before the initially reserved kitten is 6 weeks if age.
+You may contact me at 813-295-4807 and to discuss arrangements and to check availability of the kitten you have chosen.
+I try to update this website as quickly as possible when a kitten is deposited on but always check because I could have just received a deposit minutes before.
+For your convenience, we do accept Paypal and several other electronic money transfer apps, as well as personal checks (if time permits), for deposits or to pay for your kitten in full (if done at least 7 days before pick up.)
+If there is a balance owed when the kitten's pickup date arrives, you will need to bring the balance in cash.
+After your deposit is received, I will send you a Deposit Agreement and Pre-Take Home List, which you will be asked to acknowledge receipt of.
+These papers contain important information like the pick up date, and should be read.
+Upon receipt or expectation of deposit, I will mark your kitten on the website as "pending" or "reserved", depending on the status of the deposit.
+So, to reiterate, we cannot hold a kitten until we receive a deposit, unless otherwise agreed.
+If you have a specific kitten in mind and that kitten is ready to leave (is 8 weeks old and has health certificate), and you are driving out to see him or her for possible purchase, please call or text me before you actually come out.
+Even if we have spoken or texted by phone or through email and you say you are planning to come on such and such day at such and such time, if you have one particular kitten you are wanting and you have not placed a deposit to reserve him or her, you need to double check if that kitten is still available.
+This website is not always an accurate indicator that a kitten is still available, as I mentioned before.
 If you know you want a certain kitten, placing a deposit on him or her will ensure you will get that kitten.
 If you are not sure which kitten you would like, keep in mind that waiting to come to view the kittens, there will always be a risk that certain kittens may be sold prior to your arrival.
 We cannot hold a kitten with out a deposit.
 Before sending money for a deposit, verify with me that the kitten you are wanting is still available.
-I will mark a kitten as "pending" for 24-72 hours once I know a deposit is on the way.
+I will mark a kitten as "pending" for a stated period of time, once I know a deposit is on the way.
 Without a deposit, the kitten you want may be sold before you are able to get here.

 Persian cats are an ancient breed and one of the most well known cat breeds.
 They are a calm, quiet breed and very docile (totally domesticated in nature).
 They do have a coat that requires frequent brushing or, some owner's prefer, to keep their Persian in a clip usually done by a professional cat groomer.
 If the Persian's full coat is maintained by every other day light brushing, the coat will remain tangle and mat free which will assure that grooming time will not be uncomfortable for the cat and your time spent together will become a special bonding time, enjoyed by both of you.
 If the coat is let go, and tugging and pulling or shaving is required to "catch up" on the coat care, then kitty will learn to dislike grooming.
 With proper coat care, which can be pleasant, a Persian cat is a delight to own.
 As far as behavior, Persians rarely get into trouble or bounce around all crazy like some other breeds of cats.
 Yet they are still playful and whimsical.
 They are beautiful to look at, easy going and, to me, the tried and true most popular house cat breed.